Bein' Green

 "Bein' Green" (also known as "It's Not Easy Bein' Green") is a song written by Joe Raposo, originally performed by Jim Henson as Kermit the Frog on both Sesame Street and The Muppet Show (in the episodes "Peter Ustinov" and "Peter Sellers").
-It later was covered by Ray Charles, Frank Sinatra, and other performers.
-Bein' Green is considered the signature song of Kermit the Frog.
+It later was covered by Ray Charles, Frank Sinatra, Van Morrison, and other performers.
+"Bein' Green" is considered the signature song of Kermit the Frog.

 Background

 In the Muppets version, Kermit begins by lamenting his green coloration, expressing that green "blends in with so many ordinary things" and wishing to be some other color.
-But by the end of the song, Kermit recalls positive associations with the color green, and concludes by accepting and embracing his greenness.
+But by the end of the song, Kermit recalls positive associations with the color green, and concludes by accepting and embracing his color.